Poignant words of war were told through poetry in an Inter-House competition.

 Year 9 students studied various war poems, including ‘Exposure’ and ‘Dulce Et Decorum Est’ by Wilfred Owen and Tennyson’s’ Charge of the Light Brigade’.

-The English Faculty then ran a competition to let students have a go at producing their own war poetry (they could write about any conflict, including modern warfare).
+The English Team then ran a competition to let students have a go at producing their own war poetry (they could write about any conflict, including modern warfare).
 Students were given time in lessons to begin their poems and those who wanted to were able to submit an entry.

 The standard was very high with Maisie Priestley from Oglethorpe House being chosen as the outright winner.
 Other House winners were Reuben Hillyard (Calcaria), Freya McCleary (Dawson), Alfie Jefferson (Fairfax), Alisa Craven (Toulston) and Emily O’Sullivan (Wharfe).
 Runners-up were Eleanor Briggs (Dawson), Elizabeth Wright (Fairfax), Ellie Baker (Oglethorpe), James Richards (Oglethorpe), Lucy Sheard (Oglethorpe), Lydia Greengrass (Calcaria), Mackenzie Brooke (Dawson) and Matthew Richardson (Calcaria).